pranav-ganesh/tp/docs/DeveloperGuide.md

 ### Import feature

-The import export feature primarily facilitated by the Logic Manager
+The import export feature primarily facilitated by the ImportExportManager

 **When is the import command executed:**